●One ticket is required per vehicle.●Allows entry for one of up to 6m in length.●Price include a contribution to Sakura Conservation.

 All vehicles must vacate the summit parking lots by 8am.

-In order to allow as many visitors as possible to enjoy the cherry blossoms,
+In order to allow as many visitors as possible can enjoy the cherry blossoms,

-off-hours vehicles must make way for those arriving during event hours.
+off-hours vehicles must make way by 8am for those arriving during event hours.

 Please Note: